davidr9708/Tidy_tueday/2022/Week_3/README.md

     ## 2   3.5
     ## 3   3.75

-*Pd: I only took the `rating` column because it was the only one that I was going to need.*
+*PD: I only took the `rating` column because it was the only one that I was going to need.*

 ### Bootstrapping